 A number of taxi services, such as Central Taxis, are available at taxi ranks in the centre of Edinburgh, including Waverley and Haymarket rail stations and St Andrew Square bus station, as well as at Edinburgh airport.
 The journey to Heriot-Watt University takes about 20–30 minutes from the city centre, and about 10 minutes from Edinburgh airport.
 A return journey to the city centre costs about £30.

-You can request an outbound taxi from the Edinburgh Campus at the main reception desk.
+You can request an outbound taxi from the Edinburgh Campus by using the complimentary yellow phone found at the Main Entrance reception.

 Travelling by bike?